techidaily/site-games-able/source/_posts/conquer-ps5-space-odyssey-secure-marvels-limited-spidey.md

  The preorder example we will be demonstrating for you today is from Target, but the process of ordering a product online is very similar regardless of where you’re ordering from.
 So even if you make your purchase at Walmart or another website, your experience will be more-or-less the same.

- You have been able to[customize your PS5 with a range of different colored faceplates](https://www.makeuseof.com/best-ps5-faceplates/) for a while now, but none compare to this limited-edition console.
+ You have been able to [customize your PS5 with a range of different colored faceplates](https://www.makeuseof.com/best-ps5-faceplates/) for a while now, but none compare to this limited-edition console.
 So if you want to make sure you have the best PS5 on the market, keep reading to find out how to preorder one online.

 ## How Can I Preorder the Limited-Edition Marvel's Spider-Man 2 PS5?